smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 All those allow to figure out causes in case something does not go as planned.
 Perl can also be run in debug mode with the `-d` switch.

-## Comparing Perl to other languages
+## Comparing to other languages

-Now let us compare Perl to other languages once again.
-What about non blocking socket I/O or file read?
-What about dealing with big data?
-What about binary data?

-In all these departments Perl has its muscles to flex.
-For binary data however, you are much better off with C or something.
-Perl does have `ord`, `pack`, and friends.
-But for text based protocols like SMTP, HTTP, and the like, Perl socket I/O is quite nice.
-Particularly using the diamond operator, `<>`, for consuming data from any file descriptor.

-What do these things remind you of…that’s right, Unix.
-Perl is living example of how going all the way with Unix philosophy gets things done.

-### Perl vs Python
+### Python

 Python has a built-in interactive shell where you can easily develop code and learn.
-It is amazing and can helps new comers to got to the point directly without having to configure the environment.
-It can also help to evaluate quick statements in everyday's life.
+It is amazing and can helps newcomers to got to the point directly without having to configure an entire environment.
+It can also help to evaluate quick statements and prototypes, or just verify some syntax in everyday's life.

 In Perl world, interactive shells exists from CPAN.
 Such examples are [Reply](https://metacpan.org/release/Reply) or [Devel::REPL](https://metacpan.org/pod/Devel::REPL) an effort to build a modern repl.

-A similar thing to mention from Perl world that can be similar to REPL environments, and a part of it's *folklore* is the [Perl one liners](https://catonmat.net/ftp/perl1line.txt), very short programs that operate on lists, on whole file lines, can generate, replace or encode at the price of a very little effort.
+A similar thing to mention from Perl world, that might be similar to REPL environments, and a part of it's *folklore*, are the [Perl one liners](https://catonmat.net/ftp/perl1line.txt), very short programs that operate on lists, whole file lines, can generate, replace or encode at the price of a very little effort, usually at the price of very little typing.

 A good reason why Python serves as an excellent learner’s programming language for that is Python isn't a TIMTOWTDI language at it's core.
 The fact that it